 “First, I need to say I’m sorry for the way I spoke to a few of you the other day.”
 I addressed my students by name and named the incident.
 “I didn’t give you much of a chance to be heard and that is not very kind or respectful.
 In the future, I want to be more patient.
 Will you forgive me?”
 The boys were embarrassed by the attention but nodded anyway.
 Then, another student raised her hand, asked if she could also apologize, and made amends with a classmate she had argued with earlier in the week.

 The exercise changed our classroom culture in small ways I hadn’t expected.
 I started hearing students apologizing using the four-step method independently.
 One girl demanded an appropriate apology when one of the boys pushed her out of line.

-Building Foundational Supports
+Building Foundational Supports for Students Emotional Needs

 We should educate in a way that recognizes and respects individualities and prepares successful, resilient members of the workforce.

-While Social Emotional Learning may seem like yet another educational fad, the goal is the same as it has always been.
-Whether it’s termed “culturally responsive pedagogy,” embedded in the theory of multiple learning modalities, or teaching the whole child– we should educate in a way that recognizes and respects individualities and prepares successful, resilient members of the workforce.
+While social-emotional learning may seem like yet another educational fad, the goal is the same as it has always been.
+Whether it’s termed “culturally responsive pedagogy,” embedded in the theory of multiple learning modalities, or teaching the whole child, we should educate in a way that recognizes and respects individualities and prepares successful, resilient members of the workforce.
 Teaching leadership skills, effective communication, empathy, and mental health awareness are great places to start.